-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2024.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for students applying for Fall 2026.

-ADMISSION

-Require Recommend Require for Some Consider if Submitted Not Considered ered
+Admission Required to be considered for admission Required for some Recommended Not required for admission, but considered if submitted Not considered for admission, even if submitted

+SAT or ACT X

+ACT Only X

+SAT Only X

-SAT or ACT 0 0 0 • 0
+SAT or ACT X

-ACT Only 0 0 0 • 0
+ACT Only Х

-SAT Only 0 0 0 • 0
+SAT Only Х

+С8В Has been removed from the CDS.

+C8C Has been removed from the CDS.

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants s' test scores for academic advising?

-Yes or No No
+X Yes No

-C8E Latest date by which SAT or ACT scores must be received for fall-term admission
+C8E Latest date by which SAT or ACT scores must be re ceived for fall-term admission

-Latest date by which SAT Subject Tes t scores must be received for fall-term admission

-If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not QU is test optional for all domestic students.
-International students mus required of some students due to differences by academic program, student academic background, or if other examinations submit a TOEFL.
-C8F may be considered in lieu of the SAT and ACT.):
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for so students, or if tests are not required of some students due to differences by academic progrestudent academic background, or if other examinations may be considered in lieu of the and ACT): me am, Quincy University is test optional for students.
+International students mus TOEFL.
+I

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+X X X Please indicate which tests your institution uses for place of the SAT ACT ACT AP CLEP Institutional Exam State Exam (specify): olacem ent (e.g., state tests):

-- SAT - ACT

-SAT Subject Tests Ø AP

-9 CLEP

-Institutional Exam

-State Exam (specify):

-C9-C12: First-Year Profile
+C9-C12: First-time, first-year Profile

-Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2022, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year students enrolled in Fall 2024, including students who began studies during summer, international students/nonresidents, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year students enrolled in Fall 2022 who submitted national standardized (SAT/ACT) test scores.
-Include information for ALL enrolled, degree-seeking, first-time, first-year students who submitted test scores.
+C9 Percent and number of first-time, first-year students enrolled in Fall 2024 who submitted national standardized (SAT/ACT) test scores.